CallanHP/accs-cache-handler/README.md

 Library to provide standard, simple caching interfaces (get, put, delete) around the Caching platform services in Oracle's Application Container Cloud service.

+## Safe Harbor - 17.1.5 Features Branch

+*Purpose:* All code available here are a reflection of possible features and enhancements included in release 17.1.5.

+*DISCLAIMER:*

+IT IS NOT A COMMITMENT TO DELIVER ANY MATERIAL, CODE, OR FUNCTIONALITY, AND SHOULD NOT BE RELIED UPON IN MAKING PURCHASING DECISIONS.
+THE DEVELOPMENT, RELEASE, AND TIMING OF ANY FEATURES OR FUNCTIONALITY DESCRIBED IN THIS DOCUMENT REMAINS AT THE SOLE DISCRETION OF ORACLE.
+DUE TO THE NATURE OF THE PRODUCT ARCHITECTURE, IT MAY NOT BE POSSIBLE TO SAFELY INCLUDE ALL FEATURES DESCRIBED IN THIS DOCUMENT WITHOUT RISKING SIGNIFICANT DESTABILIZATION OF THE CODE.

 ## Table of Contents

 + [Installation](#installation)